Photo Tours - Wilderness Adventures For Photographers!

 After rich days in the field, we have all-weather shelter with power (solar and generator) for recharging your camera and equipment batteries, so you can have your laptop computer or tablet handy for downloading, viewing, editing, and sharing your day's work.

 You'll enjoy pursuing an abundance of subjects and themes.
 West Coast Expeditions have been specialized in connecting guests with the local community, Aboriginal culture, and coastal ecology of this area since 1972.

-For 2017 we've scheduled an early and late summer Photo Tour, each offering different advantages based on the time of year, and trip leader.
+We tend to schedule early and late summer Photo Tours, each offering different advantages based on the time of year, and trip leader.
 To learn more, please contact us.

 Hunted to extinction by the fur traders in the 1920s, sea otters have made a remarkable comeback off the Coast of British Columbia since they were reintroduced to Checleset Bay, near the village of Kyuquot on the West coast of Vancouver Island.